qaswarno/Automation_Practice/README.md

 * Clone the project in your local drive
 * Download maven and set up the path
 * Download java 1.8 and set up the path

+Maven commands:

+mvn install -> In order to execute the test scenarios and generate Cucumber Report